AlexJReid/blog/content/posts/local-api/index.md

 **I only needed to run the service I was working on locally.**

-What particularly struck me was the tight feedback loop.
+What particularly impressed me was the tight feedback loop.
 I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

+Astute readers will have noticed I have not mentioned security, namely ACLs and certificates.
+These are an essential ingredient to ensuring that only trusted services can join the mesh.

+It is likely that this approach is only appropriate for test environments.
+It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

+Tooling to automate patch in process would be essential.
+It needs to just work for engineers and not get in their way.
+The whole point of this exercise is to make things easier.

-Very cool.
-But that said, deploying a branch to a test environment and _patching that in_ might be good enough, when coupled with Consul's routing capabilities.
-Maybe they're the actual killer feature here.
+Some might say that running locally is irrelevant and that the traffic management features of Consul are the actual killer feature here.
+Deploying a branch to a test environment and just _patching that in is good enough.

-Nevertheless, it is very interesting just what is possible.

 _As usual, I'd love to know what you think.
 Comments and corrections are always welcome._